 Growing with added UVA and Far Red.

-Recent plant research suggests that expanding the spectrum of light outside of the “traditional” PAR range has significant effects on plant behaviour and that usable range is 380nm to 780nm.
+Recent plant research states that expanding the spectrum of light outside of the “traditional” PAR range has significant effects on plant behaviour and that the actual usable range is 380nm to 780nm.

-The Dio-Tech UVA/FR Light Bars does just that.
+The Dio-Tech UVA/Far Red Light Bars does just that.
 It extends the spectrum to include not only visible light, but also UVA and Far Red, for optimal plant performance.

 Electromagnetic radiation with a wavelength between 315nm and 400nm is classed as UVA.
 This wavelength induces a stress response within the plants, much as it does in humans, to develop compounds that will protect its cells from being damaged by prolonged exposure.